ZeeCoder91/post-install-config/README.md

 <br />

 <p>
-Users can create an account and login to create tickets or to check on it's status.
-We'll now create some users for our user directory.</p>
+We'll now create some users for our user directory.
+Users can create an account and login to create tickets or to check on it's status.</p>
 <p>
 <img src="https://i.imgur.com/PhHCtqh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>